Guides

 • You have the CLI installed and logged in.

-• You selected a workspace with agentclash workspace use <WORKSPACE_ID>.
+• You linked a workspace with agentclash link.

 • You know whether the pack should be prompt_eval or native.